prateeksriv/furyrouter/README.md

 ## Why doesn't this work with `http.Handler`?

-Becasue fasthttp doesn't provide http.Handler.
-See this [description](https://github.com/valyala/fasthttp#switching-from-nethttp-to-fasthttp).
+Becasue fasthttp doesn't use http.Handler.
+See this [description][fasthttp.switch].

-Fasthttp works with [RequestHandler](https://godoc.org/github.com/valyala/fasthttp#RequestHandler) functions instead of objects implementing Handler interface.
-So a FastHttpRouter provides a [Handler](https://godoc.org/github.com/buaazp/fasthttprouter#Router.Handler) interface to implement the fasthttp.ListenAndServe interface.
+Fasthttp works with [RequestHandler][fasthttp.RequestHandler] functions instead of objects implementing Handler interface.
+So a FastHttpRouter provides a [Handler][Router.Handler] interface to implement the `fasthttp.ListenAndServe` interface.

 Just try it out for yourself, the usage of FastHttpRouter is very straightforward.
 The package is compact and minimalistic, but also probably one of the easiest routers to set up.

 ## Where can I find Middleware *X*?

 This package just provides a very efficient request router with a few extra features.
-The router is just a [`fasthttp.RequestHandler`](https://godoc.org/github.com/valyala/fasthttp#RequestHandler), you can chain any fasthttp.RequestHandler compatible middleware before the router.
+The router is just a [`fasthttp.RequestHandler`][fasthttp.RequestHandler], you can chain any fasthttp.RequestHandler compatible middleware before the router.
 Or you could [just write your own](https://justinas.org/writing-http-middleware-in-go/), it's very easy!

 Alternatively, you could try a web framework based on FastHttpRouter - Coming soon.